 Quantum degenerate dipolar gas of dysprosium atoms

-With the present project we use a quantum gas of dysprosium atoms to perform quantum simulations of strongly-correlated dipolar systems.
-Contrary to alkali atoms, usually employed in cold atoms experiments, dysprosium has a huge magnetic dipole moment, 10 Bohr magnetons, the largest among all elements.
-For this reason, besides interacting via van der Waals interaction, which has substantially a contact nature, Dy atoms also interact via dipole-dipole magnetic interaction, which is both long-range and anisotropic.
-The combination of these two ingredients leads to the appearance of peculiar quantum phenomena so far only barely explored[1-3].
-Moreover, Dy isotopes, with both fermionic and bosonic nature, can be brought to quantum degeneracy[2,3], allowing statistics-dependent studies.
+Long-range interactions, such as the Coulomb interaction between electrons and the dipolar interaction between magnetic spins, govern the behavior of most physical systems.
+In this experiment, a joint project between CNR-INO (sede di Pisa) and LENS, we employ a quantum simulator based on dysprosium atoms, to explore the physics arising from long-ranged dipolar interactions.
+Contrary to alkali atoms, usually employed in cold atoms experiments, Dy has a huge magnetic dipole moment, 10 Bohr magnetons, the largest among all elements.
+Therefore, besides interacting via the van der Waals interaction, which has a contact nature, Dy atoms interact via the dipole-dipole interaction, which is both long-range and anisotropic.
+The combination of these two ingredients leads to the appearance of peculiar quantum phenomena, which we are currently studying in the Dy Lab.

-Lucioni E., Tanzi L., Fregosi A., Catani J., Gozzini S., Inguscio M., Fioretti A., Gabbanini C., Modugno G, Dysprosium dipolar Bose-Einstein condensate with broad Feshbach resonances, PHYSICAL REVIEW A Vol.97 (6) pag.060701-1-060701-5 (2018).
+Lucioni E., Tanzi L., Fregosi A., Catani J., Gozzini S., Inguscio M., Fioretti A., Gabbanini C., Modugno G., Dysprosium dipolar Bose-Einstein condensate with broad Feshbach resonances, Phys.
+Rev. A 97, 060701(R) (2018).